Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Discussion

 where $L_{{\rm obs}, \lambda}$ and $L_{{\rm int}, \lambda}$ are the observed and intrinsic luminosities, respectively.

-The dust geometry is categorized into four types based on the scale-height ratio $R$, as schematically illustrated in Figure \ref{fig:dust_geometry_illustration}.
+The dust geometry is categorized into four scenarios based on the scale-height ratio $R$, as schematically illustrated in Figure \ref{fig:dust_geometry_illustration}.
 We assume that these geometries are symmetric about the midplane of the stellar distribution.

 {\bf (i) $R = 0$:} There is no dust layer, and therefore the observed luminosity equals the intrinsic luminosity, i.e., $P_{{\rm esc}, \lambda} = 1$.

 {\bf (ii) $0 < R < 1$:} This corresponds to the {\it sandwich} geometry \citep{Xu_Buat:1995}, with an escape probability given by